 Beyond lies Yosemite in all its breathtaking beauty.
 Be sure to read our In the Park section for everything to do, including our favorite hiking trails [pages 4-19].
 Spend the night in the park or just outside of it in gorgeous lodges, cabins or houses.

 After exploring Yosemite, exit via the Arch Rock Entrance to towns like Mariposa where charming downtowns and outdoor activities await.

 As you drive closer to San Francisco, stretch your legs in Modesto to dine and buy fresh produce at a fruit stand.
 Discover our top picks on this route in the next several pages.

 Dive Deep into Bay Culture at 9 San Francisco Gems

-Discover a down-to-earth wine, beer and ice cream tasting scene and sun you can count on, 45 minutes from San Francisco's Fisherman's Wharf.
+Discover a down-to-earth wine, beer, ice cream and caffeine tasting scene and sun you can count on, 45 minutes from San Francisco's Fisherman's Wharf.

 Oakdale is hailed the Cowboy Capital of the World

 Turn off the main strip to explore Oakdale's historic downtown including a cowboy museum and a Western saloon.

 Enjoy this relaxing stop on Hwy 120 on the way to Yosemite National Park with modern, clean rooms and amenities such as complimentary breakfast, high speed internet and an outdoor pool.
 Find more information at www.hieoakdale.com

 Discover the top seven things to do in its quaint towns from boating to Gold Rush-era experiences.